Home Why Do Good Employees Quit?

 Toxic work environment

-Promoting wrong people
+Promoting the wrong people

 Good, hard-working, and motivated employees want to work with like-minded professionals.
 When the managers don’t do enough homework while hiring, it’s very uncomfortable for those who work alongside them.
 Why does

 Every team is vulnerable to weak links.
 The teams know which are those weak links and won’t allow them to be the cause of the failure.
-This is where the job of the team leader and manager role becomes crucial, knowing the skills and capabilities of the members.
+This is where the job of the team leader and manager becomes crucial, knowing the skills and capabilities of the members.
 The problem here is that when the manager promotes the wrong people for the job, the employees are bound to feel neglected.
 People go on working day and night for the promotion, but someone else gets the advantage.
 This is one of the most common and cruelest reasons why good employees leave an organization.

 Sick workplace

-Of course, it may feel subjective, and the comparisons may not be clear and justified, there’s a definite communication problem, being viewed by employees as “favoritism”.
+Of course, it may feel subjective, and the comparisons may not be clear and justified; there’s a definite communication problem, being viewed by employees as “favoritism”.
 If you want your hard-working and capable employees to be insulted, ignored, or driven out, this could be one of the finest ways to employ them.

 Overwork